- Fall: May 1

 Contemporary India Benefits

 - Don’t just study contemporary India – live it!
-Immerse yourself in the cultural capital of Maharashtra, with a thriving university scene and active development community leading the next generation of Indian innovation
+Immerse yourself in Pune, the cultural capital of Maharashtra, with a thriving university scene and active development community leading the next generation of Indian innovation

 - Take advantage of our centrally-located program center at the Gokhale Institute of Politics and Economics for easy access to nearby shops, restaurants, entertainment and transportation throughout the city